Stir-Fry Crabs with Ginger and Scallions

 - Juice from ½ lemon or 2 teaspoons vinegar (distilled, cider, red wine, etc)

 - Heat oil over medium-high heat in a wok or large saute pan that has a lid and can fit the crabs.
 Add ginger, garlic and scallion WHITES and stir-fry for 30 seconds.
-Sprinkle salt.
+Sprinkle 1/4 teaspoon of salt.

-- Add alcohol (optional) and water, then add the crabs (not the shells yet) and stir around the sauce.
+- Add alcohol (optional) and water, then add the crabs (not the upper shells just yet) and stir around the sauce.
 Now place the crab shells on top.

 - Cover, lower heat to simmer and steam 10-15 min depending on size of the crab.
 Note: if the liquid in the pan has evaporated, add another ¼ cup of water and make sure it is simmering.

 - Remove crabs to a separate dish to make it easier to thicken the sauce.
 Turn the heat up to medium-high and add thickening mixture (soy sauce, sugar, water, corn starch) to the wok/pan and stir until sauce has thickened.

 - Add scallions GREENS and lemon juice.
 Slide the crabs back into the pan and mix gently.

 - Serve with rice or noodles.